Detox at Home: Understanding the Risks and Exploring Safer Recovery Options

 A residential detox is usually the first step for addicts before they receive further counseling and therapy.
 The detox process consists of three essential components, per SAMHSA, which are evaluation, stabilization, and fostering patient readiness for and entry into substance abuse treatment.
 Overall, detox can take place in a wide variety of settings and several intensity levels.
 Placement for detox should be appropriate to the patient’s needs.
 However, residential detox does tend to be more effective, especially for more serious cases of withdrawal.

-Family Intervention and Planning Detox and Treatment
+Drug and Alcohol Intervention and Planning Detox and Treatment

 Convincing someone they need help is not easy, and it is challenging to help a loved one struggling with any type of addiction.
 A direct heart-to-heart conversation may not be enough, and a more direct approach is needed.
 Family intervention and hiring a professional interventionist is the best method for a family to consider.
 People who struggle with addiction are often in denial about the problem and will not accept help.
 Family intervention persuades them to accept treatment by showing them how their addiction has impacted their life and the lives of the family.

 In addition, an intervention presents a loved one with a structured opportunity to make positive changes before things get even worse, and it motivates them to accept treatment.
-Usually, a family intervention begins with speaking to or hiring an expert.
+Usually, a drug addiction intervention begins with speaking to or hiring an expert.
 Next, the family and those involved make a plan, gather information, form the intervention team, decide on consequences, and hold the intervention.
 Certified interventionists prepare the family for everything that may happen and continue to work with them while their loved one is in treatment.

 Sources-